rajannpatel/ubuntupbx/README.md

 ## STEP 1
 ### Set up a cloud-deployment workspace on Windows, macOS, or Linux

-Instead of installing the Google Cloud CLI software directly on your computer, use containers or virtual machines for process isolation and general organization or your local workspace.
+Instead of installing the Google Cloud CLI software directly on your computer, use containers or VMs for process isolation and general organization or your local workspace.
 Multipass or LXD are available options to create a Linux environment for use as your cloud-deployment workspace.

 #### Set up a cloud-deployment workspace on Windows and macOS

 <img alt="Windows" width="50" src="./images/icons8-windows-client-100.png" /><img alt="macOS" width="50" src="./images/icons8-mac-client-100.png" />

-On Windows and macOS, [Multipass](https://multipass.run/) provides Linux virtual machines on demand.
+On Windows and macOS, [Multipass](https://multipass.run/) provides Linux VMs on demand.

 1. [Install Multipass](https://multipass.run/install)

-2. Launch a virtual machine named "cloud-deployment-workspace":
+2. Launch a VM named "cloud-deployment-workspace":

         multipass launch --name cloud-deployment-workspace

-3. Enter the Multipass virtual machine as the **ubuntu** user:
+3. Enter the Multipass VM as the **ubuntu** user:

         multipass shell cloud-deployment-workspace